platformdavid/platform-engineering-api/README.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests
-5. Run code quality checks
-6. Submit a pull request
+5. Submit a pull request

 ## 📄 License

-This template is provided for the FanDuel tech test and learning purposes.
+This project is licensed under the MIT License.

+## 🆘 Support

+For setup issues, see the documentation in the `setup/` folder.

+For technical issues:
+1. Check the troubleshooting guides
+2. Review the API documentation
+3. Check the test suite
+4. Open an issue on GitHub

+---

+**Built with ❤️ for Platform Engineering teams**